dcsim0n/hambone-bot/README.md

 ## Getting started
 **YOU WILL NEED AN API KEY**
 If you want to test the code at home, feel free to clone or fork.
 Even deploy in your own slack channel.
 But please be advised that you will need your own API KEY from Slack [https://api.slack.com/]
+**Install Dependencies**
+Using `pipenv` to track dependinces and virtual enviornment.
+Run `pipenv install` to automatically install all required packages

 ## Notes on Where to go from here
 __HTTP API__: